sigia-com/slgl/examples/princess-in-love.md

 EOF
 ```

-## Examples of other SLGL request that are not valid
+## Examples of other SLGL requests that are not valid

-All these request will result in `permission_denied` error because they violate contract rules:
+All these requests will result in `permission_denied` error because they violate contract rules:

 Request | Why it is not valid
 --------|--------------------
-upload [document not signed by Princess Julia](files/princess_julia_love_letter.pdf) to anchor `#drago_wins` | will not work because document must be signed by Princess Julia
+upload [a document not signed by Princess Julia](files/princess_julia_love_letter.pdf) to anchor `#drago_wins` | will not work because the document must be signed by Princess Julia
-upload [document with love rejection text `My heart is not and never will be yours, Drago.` signed by Princess Julia](files/princess_julia_rejection_letter_signed.pdf) to anchor `#drago_wins` | will not work because document must contain text `My heart is and always will be yours, Drago.`
+upload [a document with love rejection text `My heart is not and never will be yours, Drago.` signed by Princess Julia](files/princess_julia_rejection_letter_signed.pdf) to anchor `#drago_wins` | will not work because the document must contain text `My heart is and always will be yours, Drago.`
-upload [correct document](files/princess_julia_love_letter_signed.pdf) but after agreed time limit has passed to anchor `#drago_wins` | will not work because links to anchor `#drago_wins` can only be done before agreed time has passed
+upload [a correct document](files/princess_julia_love_letter_signed.pdf), but after the agreed time limit has passed to anchor `#drago_wins` | will not work because links to anchor `#drago_wins` can only be done before the agreed time has passed
-link any node to anchor `#jim_wins` before agreed time limit has passed | will not work because links to anchor `#jim_wins` can only be done after agreed time has passed
+link any node to anchor `#jim_wins` before the agreed time limit has passed | will not work because links to anchor `#jim_wins` can only be done after the agreed time has passed
 link any node to anchor `#jim_wins` after Drago has already won | will not work because links to anchor `#jim_wins` can only be done where there are no links to anchor `#drago_wins`